 Dennis C. Maher (President)

 President Dennis C. Maher was born and raised in Brooklyn, New York.
 He arrived in Hawaii 30 years ago and made the Islands his home.
-He is currently the Director of Facilities and Security at Trump International Hotel™ Waikiki and serves as Vice President/Secretary of the Board for their Association.
+He is currently the Corporate Director of Facilities and Construction for The Sullivan Family of Companies.
 He is also President and CEO of Genus Hospitality Group Hawaii, a consulting firm.

 Mr. Maher also serves the community in other ways as Vice President and Treasurer for the Hawaii Hotel Visitor Industry Security Association and as a Director of Hawaii Lodging and Tourism Associations Engineers Advisory Council.
 Lastly, he is married and a father of five children, his youngest being on the Autism Spectrum.